YinHK-gameDev/unity-learn/user interface/UI Toolkit/USS/USS variables.md

 To update the color scheme, you can change the two variable values instead of the four color values.

-Variables make it easier to manage styles for complex **UI**(User Interface) Allows a user to interact with your application.
-Unity currently supports three UI systems.
-[More info](https://docs.unity3d.com/Manual/UIE-USS-CustomProperties.htmlUI-system-compare.html)
-See in [Glossary](https://docs.unity3d.com/Manual/UIE-USS-CustomProperties.htmlGlossary.html#UI), where multiple rules, sometimes in different style sheets, use the same values.
+Variables make it easier to manage styles for complex **UI** where multiple rules, sometimes in different style sheets, use the same values.

 ### ref
 https://docs.unity3d.com/Manual/UIB-styling-ui-using-uss-variables.html